 Productivity is a personal thing so you need to tailor the system to suit you, not the other way around.

-Exercise: Daily Wins
+Exercise: 3 Wins for Today

 In this exercise, you focus on what’s on your mind for today.
 You simply list the things that are top of mind, and the Three Wins for the Day that you want to achieve.